moralesn/moralesn.github.io/_posts/2015-02-23-stata-workshops.md

 *Loops

 These sessions can allow users to maximize their impact in their respective fields.
-While Stata can be a useful tool—especially in less computationally demanding projects— skills in tools such as R, SQL, and SAS are highly prized for more advanced tasks.
+While Stata can be a useful tool—specifically for less computationally demanding projects— skills in tools such as R, SQL, and SAS are highly prized for more advanced tasks.

 ##Download